 RFC4474bis

 The document draft-ietf-stir-rfc4474bis defines a SIP based framework for an authentication service and verification service for using the PASSporT signature in a SIP INVITE.
-It defines a new "identity" header that delivers the PASSporT signature and other associated parameters.
-The authentication service adds the identity header and signature to the SIP INVITE generated by the originating provider.
-The INVITE is delivered to the destination provider which uses the verification service to validate the signature using the asserted identity in the P-Asserted-ID header or FROM header.
+It defines a new "identity" header field that delivers the PASSporT signature and other associated parameters.
+The authentication service adds the identity header field and signature to the SIP INVITE generated by the originating provider.
+The INVITE is delivered to the destination provider which uses the verification service to validate the signature using the asserted identity in the P-Asserted-ID header field or FROM header field.

+P-Asserted-ID must be used as the telephone identity if present, otherwise FROM header field should be used.
+This is true both on the Authentication side for the telephone identity verified as well as on the verification side when validation of the INVITE and identity header field occurs.

 SHAKEN Architecture